 - The UE determines N∙K consecutive slots for a PUSCH transmission of a PUSCH repetition type A scheduled by DCI format 0_1 or 0_2, or for a PUSCH transmission of TB processing over multiple slots scheduled by DCI format 0_1 or 0_2, based on the TDRA information field value in the DCI format 0_1 or 0_2.

 - For the case of a reduced capability half-duplex UE, the UE determines N∙K slots for a PUSCH transmission of a PUSCH repetition type A scheduled by DCI format 0_1 or 0_2 when AvailableSlotCounting is enabled and K>1, or for a PUSCH transmission of TB processing over multiple slots scheduled by DCI format 0_1 or 0_2, based on the TDRA information field value in the DCI format 0_1 or 0_2.
-A slot is not counted in the number of N∙K slots if at least one of the symbols indicated by the indexed row of the used resource allocation table in the slot overlaps with a symbol of an SS/PBCH block with index provided by ssb-PositionsInBurst.
+A slot is not counted in the number of N∙K slots if at least one of the symbols indicated by the indexed row of the used resource allocation table in the slot does not start or end at least NRx-Tx⋅Tc or NTx-Rx⋅Tc, respectively, from the last or first symbol of an SS/PBCH block with index provided by ssb-PositionsInBurst.

 - The UE determines N∙K consecutive slots for a PUSCH transmission of a PUSCH repetition Type A scheduled by RAR UL grant, based on the TDRA information field value in the RAR UL grant.